Philippine tarsier: Survival in captivity

 Tarsiers in the Philippines have been sought out as pets or sold for trade, despite their low survival rate outside of their natural habitat, where they feed on live insects.
 Private displays by people in Loboc, Bohol tend to diminish the lives of tarsiers.
-Further, some feel that the display of captive tarsiers might encourage tourists to acquire them illegally as pets.
+Further, the display of captive tarsiers might encourage tourists to acquire them illegally as pets.

 Tarsiers do not do well in captivity.
 Life expectancy decreases by 2 to 12 years (if taken from the wild), as compared to the 24 years the tarsier can live to in the wild.
 The tarsier can develop sore eyes, which is an indication of a poor diet.
 Also, the lighting usually used in captivity can cause long-lasting damage to the eyes.
 Another danger of captivity is the creature's tendency to commit suicide.
 Because the tarsier is often shy and nervous, many activities associated with captivity (such as camera flashes, being touched, and being kept in an enclosure) stresses the animal.
 Such stress leads to the tarsier hitting its head against objects, thus killing it because of its thin skull.